-This section summarizes conversations between SAs and EFH analysts for each GOA groundfish species where the SA provided written comments.
-These comments and responses were either recorded through the shared Google folder system within the documents provided or captured through conversational follow-up emails, including iterative communication after SAs had a chance to finish their initial review and look over any updates to the new draft species result chapters such as model fit metrics (as discussed in section 3.1).
-The species that have communication reported below are:
+This section has summarized conversations between SAs and EFH analysts regarding GOA groundfish species.
+These comments and responses were either recorded through the shared Google folder system within the documents provided or captured through conversational follow-up emails after SAs had a chance to finish their initial review and look over any updates to the new draft species results chapters such as model fit metrics (as discussed in section 3.1 common recommendations).